JohnLCaron/rlauxe/docs/OneAuditUseCases.md

 ## OneAudit inherent sample variance

-For CLCA and Polling, if there are no errors, then the number of samples needed for the audit is completely determined by the margin and the betting method chosen.
+For CLCA, if there are no errors, then the number of samples needed for the audit is completely determined by the margin and the betting method chosen.
 The presence of errors adds variance because the errors show up randomly in the sequence of sampled ballots.